Off the Beaten Path

 Get the Map

-Stop by the Shipshewana & LaGrange County Visitors Center to pick up your self-guided Barn Quilt trail map at 350 S. Van Buren Street Suite H, Shipshewana (we have a couple of barn quilts too!).
+Stop by the Shipshewana & LaGrange County Visitors Center to pick up your self-guided Off the Beaten Path trail map at 350 S. Van Buren Street Suite H, Shipshewana (we have a couple of barn quilts too!).